qbicsoftware/rmageddon-cli/doc/Rmageddon.md

     > sessionInfo()$otherPkgs
 ```
-, where $otherPkgs is an optional character vector of other attached packages.
+where $otherPkgs is an **optional** character vector of other attached packages.
+If you need any additional information about the ``sessioninfo`` command you can refer to [Sessioninfo Doc](https://www.rdocumentation.org/packages/utils/versions/3.5.3/topics/sessionInfo).
-This is your R package list or commonly refered to 'sessioninfo file', which is needed for Rmageddon build to work properly.
+This is your R package list or commonly refered to 'sessioninfo file', which is needed for Rmageddon build.

 The subcommand <b>lint</b>